dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-* When creating resources with names/keys concatenate the environment name to prevent conflicts if there is any chance that multiple instances of a stack might exist
+* When creating resources with names/keys prefix the environment name to prevent conflicts if there is any chance that multiple instances of a stack might exist

 +++